improve your experience on our website.

 Bath--Just a Short Distance Away

-In the unlikely chance that you have any leftover time in London, why not escape the city and take a day trip to the charming Roman city of Bath.
+In the unlikely chance that you have any leftover time in London, why not escape the city and take a day trip to the charming Roman city of Bath?
 A journey will take just over an hour on a train, and will transport you back to when the Romans ruled the island.
 A dreamy city, it is steeped in history and boasts wonderful architecture.
-A relaxing getaway from the crowded city, Bath has rustic cobbled streets and narrow alleys that set a scene reminiscent of a Jane Austen novel.
+Bath has rustic cobbled streets and narrow alleys that set a scene reminiscent of a Jane Austen novel.
 Head to the Roman Baths, where you can see the Sacred Spring and numerous Victorian statues of past Roman emperors.

 Keep Calm and Journey On!